Stray/robotlegs-utilities-RelaxedEventMap/README.md

 	relaxedEventMap.mapRelaxedListener(SomeDataEvent.DATA_SET_UPDATED, function():void{}, SomeDataEvent);

-Where you want to ensure the mediator receives the event, even if onRegister fires after it has been fired.
+Where you want to ensure the mediator receives the event, even if onRegister runs _after_ it has been fired.
 Note that the parameters are similar to mapListener, but the dispatcher is always the shared eventDispatcher.

 	// first - inject the relaxedEventMap